gmac/gemoji-parser/README.md

 **Emoticons**

-Emoticon patterns are defined through the parser, and are simply mapped to an emoji name that exists within the Gemoji core (this can be a standard emoji, or a custom emoji that you have added).
-To see the built-in emoticons, simply inspect the `EmojiParser.emoticons` hash.
+Emoticon patterns are defined through the parser, and are simply mapped to an emoji name that exists within the *gemoji* core (this can be a standard emoji, or a custom emoji that you have added).
+To see default emoticons, inspect the `EmojiParser.emoticons` hash.
 For custom emoticons:

 ```ruby
 # Alias a standard emoji: